wikihouse/viewer-experiments/display-wikihouse-studio2/readme.md

 * Once you have initiated 'First Person Controls', you can no longer change the exploded view factor.
 * Components that have been highlighted do not revert to their original color
+* Rest view in First Person mode does not reset view properly

 ### System Requirements